JUXTAPID- lomitapide mesylate capsule

 • problems absorbing certain nutrients.
 JUXTAPID may decrease your ability to absorb fat-soluble nutrients such as Vitamin E and fatty acids.
 You should take supplements each day that contain fat-soluble vitamins.
 People with bowel or pancreas problems may have an increased chance of not being able to absorb these nutrients.
 See "How should I take JUXTAPID?"

 • gastrointestinal symptoms.
 Diarrhea, nausea, vomiting, and stomach pain or discomfort are very common when taking JUXTAPID.
 Strictly following a low-fat diet may help lower the chance of having these symptoms.
-Stop taking Juxtapid and tell your doctor if you have severe diarrhea, especially if you also have lightheadedness, decreased urine output, or tiredness.
+Stop taking JUXTAPID and tell your healthcare provider if you have severe diarrhea, especially if you also have lightheadedness, decreased urine output, or tiredness.

 • increased levels of certain blood thinners.
 JUXTAPID can increase the level of the blood thinner, warfarin.
-If you take warfarin, your doctor should check your blood clotting times frequently, especially after your dose of JUXTAPID changes.
+If you take warfarin, your healthcare provider should check your blood clotting times frequently, especially after your dose of JUXTAPID changes.

 • liver problems caused by certain drugs.
 Certain medicines can cause liver problems, including isotretinoin, acetaminophen, methotrexate, tetracyclines, and tamoxifen.
-If you take these medicines with JUXTAPID your doctor may do blood tests more often to check your liver.
+If you take these medicines with JUXTAPID your healthcare provider may do blood tests more often to check your liver.

-The most common side effects of JUXTAPID include:
+The most common side effects of JUXTAPID in adults and children 5 years and older include:

 • diarrhea